mpoplavkov/indexation/README.md

 - add logging
 - copy files and directories before indexing
 - improve tests quality using different junit features
+- go to the index once for each term

 ## Notes